+1So in original.
+Probably should be "an".

+3So in original.
+The comma probably should not appear.

-- (G) internal accounting and administrative controls under section 3512 of title 31,3 (known as the "Federal Managers Financial Integrity Act"); and - (3) report any significant deficiency in a policy, procedure, or practice identified under paragraph (1) or (2)- $\,$ - (A) as a material weakness in reporting under section 3512 of title 31; and - (B) if relating to financial management systems, as an instance of a lack of substantial compliance under the Federal Financial Management Improvement Act (31 U.S.C.
-3512 note). - (d) PERFORMANCE PLAN.-(1) In addition to the requirements of subsection (c), each agency, in consultation with the Director, shall include as part of the performance plan required under section 1115 of title 31 a description of- - (A) the time periods, and - (B) the resources, including budget, staffing, and training.
+(B) if relating to financial management systems, as an instance of a lack of substantial compliance under the Federal Financial Management Improvement Act (31 U.S.C.
+3512 note).

+(d) PERFORMANCE PLAN.-(1) In addition to the requirements of subsection (c), each agency, in consultation with the Director, shall include as part of the performance plan required under section 1115 of title 31 a description of-

+(A) the time periods, and

+(B) the resources, including budget, staffing, and training,